Spacetimes with no position drift: Summary and conclusions

 Sections \ref{intro} -- \ref{posdrift} contain the motivation (Sec. \ref{intro}), the formulae for basic quantities expressed in the semi-null tetrad defined by the observer velocity and a light ray (Sec. \ref{SNT}), and a summary of the KK approach (Sec. \ref{posdrift}).

-In Sec. \ref{implizerdri} it is shown that if the spacetime metric obeys the Einstein equations with a perfect fluid source (this assumption underlies all relativistic cosmological models), then the necessary condition for zero position drift by the KK definition for all comoving emitter -- comoving observer pairs is conformal flatness of the metric.
+In Sec. \ref{implizerdri} it is shown that if the spacetime metric obeys the Einstein equations with a perfect fluid source (this assumption underlies all relativistic cosmological models), then the necessary condition for zero position drift by the KK definition for all comoving observers is conformal flatness of the metric.
 Details of the calculation are given in Appendix A.

-In Sec. \ref{conflat} it is shown that the Weyl tensor being zero in a perfect fluid metric obeying the Einstein equations is also a sufficient condition for the spacetime to be drift-free in the KK sense.
-This proof relies on the fact that all conformally flat perfect fluid spacetimes are explicitly known \cite{Step1967,Step2003}.
+The most general conformally flat perfect fluid solutions of the Einstein equations are explicitly known, they are the Stephani metrics \cite{Step1967,Step2003}.
+In Sec. \ref{conflat} it is shown that the general Stephani metric obeys Eq. (\ref{5.5}), which is a necessary condition for zero drift by the KK definition, and in Appendix B it is shown that the general Stephani metric also obeys another necessary condition for KK zero drift, namely Eq. (\ref{4.4}).

 In Sec. \ref{Szek} it is shown that the Szekeres metrics \cite{Szek1975,Szek1975b,PlKr2006} become drift-free in the KK sense only in the Friedmann limit.

 In Sec. \ref{Perlick} it is shown that the KB condition of zero drift \cite{KrBo2011} coincides with the HP condition \cite{HaPe1988}.
 It is also shown that the HP condition imposed on the Stephani metric \cite{Step1967,Step2003} leads to the same subcase as the one identified as drift-free in Ref. \cite{Kras2011}.